Sustainability Management in Governance & Economic Dimension

 Enterprise Risk and Crisis Management (2-12, 3-3)

 Risk management and crisis management are essential for business operations in today's uncertain world, characterized by external and internal factors such as natural disasters, economic shifts, evolving regulations, cyber threats, and various sustainability risks.
 The Group is committed to effective risk management that enables timely preparation for and rapid response to crises.
-This proactive approach aims to minimize potential losses and negative impacts, facilitate adaptation to business changes, ensure operational continuity, and ultimately achieve business objectives and strategic goals while fostering value and trust among all groups of stakeholders.
+This proactive approach aims to minimize potential losses and negative impacts, facilitate adaptation to business changes, ensure business continuity, and ultimately achieve business objectives and strategic goals while fostering value and trust among all groups of stakeholders.

 TTA Group Enterprise Risk Management Policy